OneLemonyBoi/HSNotes/Crucible Notes.md

 		* **Those without power become drunk with it once suddenly achieving it**
 	* Herrick is the same
 		* **Those without power become drunk with it once suddenly achieving it**
+* Act III
+	* Danforth is worried somewhat that all the death warrants were for crimes not there
+	* Parris's reputation in danger due to Proctor so he's trying to make it seem like Proctor is lying
+	*